Azure/azure-webpubsub/samples/csharp/clientWithCert/Readme.md

 # Client with Cert
+This sample shows how to allow clients to connect with client cert.

 1. Update the webpubsub resource to enable `clientCertEnabled` using *Try It* from https://learn.microsoft.com/rest/api/webpubsub/controlplane/web-pub-sub/create-or-update?tabs=HTTP#webpubsubtlssettings, sample request as below: